protontypes/open-sustainable-technology/README.md

 - [MapBiomas](https://github.com/mapbiomas/user-toolkit) - A comprehensive set of scripts and tools for downloading land use and cover data across various biomes in South America and Indonesia.

 ### Ecological and Environmental Modeling

+> **What?** Models of ecological and environmental systems to help understand, predict, and simulate their dynamics, interactions, and responses to various natural and human-induced factors.

+> **How?** These tools facilitate the spatial analysis and modelling of ecological systems, such as simulating and forecasting population dynamics.

 - [PEcAn](https://github.com/PecanProject/pecan) - The Predictive Ecosystem Analyzer is an integrated ecological bioinformatics toolbox.
 - [spatialEco](https://github.com/jeffreyevans/spatialEco) - R package for spatial analysis and modelling of ecological systems.
 - [ReMobidyc](https://github.com/ReMobidyc/ReMobidyc) - A multi-agent simulator for individual-based modeling in population dynamics and ecotoxicology.